 3. Conversion Rates

-One of the most important metrics businesses and marketers usually track during experimentation is the conversion rate.
-Conversion rates play a significant role when interpreting A/B tests, but it’s also important to note that it depends on the amount of traffic each variation gets.
-Usually, for a site with high traffic, the conversion rate is higher; vice versa for a site with low traffic.
+Conversion rates play a significant role when interpreting A/B tests, but it’s also important to note that it depends on how much traffic each variation gets.
+Usually, the conversion rate is higher for a site with high traffic than for a site with low traffic.

 4. Internal and External factors